hareeen/aoxy/README.md

 3. **Status & Headers Preservation:** The proxy preserves the exact HTTP status code and all headers from upstream responses (except hop-by-hop headers).
 This ensures proper handling of redirects, authentication, CORS, and caching directives.
 4. **Redirect Handling:** The proxy does NOT follow redirects automatically.
 Instead, it returns 3xx responses with `Location` headers to clients, allowing them to handle redirects appropriately.
 5. **Streaming for Large Responses:** When `Content-Length` exceeds `MAX_BODY_SIZE` (default 10MB), responses are streamed directly to clients without buffering or caching.
 This prevents memory issues with large files.
 Streamed responses include an `X-Cache: STREAM` header.
 Set `MAX_BODY_SIZE=0` to disable streaming (always buffer).
-6. **Caching:** For idempotent methods (GET, HEAD, etc.), successful responses (2xx/3xx) under `MAX_BODY_SIZE` are cached in Redis as JSON (including status, headers, and base64-encoded body).
+6. **Caching (Optional):** When compiled with the `redis` feature and `REDIS_URL` is provided, idempotent methods (GET, HEAD, etc.) with successful responses (2xx/3xx) under `MAX_BODY_SIZE` are cached in Redis as JSON (including status, headers, and base64-encoded body).
 Cache keys use SHA256 hashing for collision prevention.
 Cached responses include an `X-Cache: HIT` header; cache misses include `X-Cache: MISS`.
+Without Redis, caching is disabled.
 7. **Rate Limiting:** Outbound requests are globally rate-limited using a token bucket.
 Requests exceeding the rate are queued until a permit is available.
 8. **Retry & Backoff:** Upstream failures (network errors, 5xx, or 429) are retried with exponential backoff up to a configurable maximum elapsed time.
 Client errors (4xx, except 429) are returned immediately without retry.
 9. **Timeouts:** Each upstream request has a configurable timeout.